TQCCC/HanoiTowerBattle/README.md

 secondClick;targetStickName  -- Move a plate from the stcik with a name of fromStickName to the stick with a name of targetStickName;

-win;time      -- Who finish the game sends back a "win;" and its time used. exit;         -- When one player exit the application or switch to the single game mode.
+win;time      -- Who finish the game sends back a "win;" and its time used. exit;         -- When one player exits the application or switches to the single game mode.